 When the Aang Gang finds an abandoned Water Tribe ship, Sokka and Katara are reunited with Bato, a Water Tribe soldier and comrade of their father.
 He takes the Gang back to the abbey where he is staying.
 Aang feels left out of the reunion and leaves Sokka and Katara to reminisce with Bato, leaving Aang to receive word of where Sokka and Katara’s father is.
 He chooses to withhold this information.
 When he later tells Sokka and Katara about the message, they abandon him, feeling betrayed.
 Meanwhile, Zuko hires a bounty hunter to track the scent of Katara’s necklace, leading them to the Aang Gang.
 Following a fight with Zuko and the bounty hunter at the abbey, Sokka and Katara decide to stay with Aang on his journey to the North Pole.

 When the gang arrives at a village practically governed by the predictions of one Aunt Wu, Sokka refuses to be taken in.
 Katara, meanwhile, becomes addicted to the seer’s many predictions, particularly those regarding the young waterbender’s love life.
 Aang attempts to make Aunt Wu’s predictions justify his budding affections for Katara.
 Meanwhile, a volcano is about to erupt, destroying the village.
 Katara and Aang use waterbending to shape clouds as a way to warn the villagers.
 The village is evacuated, and a big trench is dug to reroute the lava flow.
 Aang uses some serious airbending to divert the lava, which makes Katara realize that Aunt Wu may have been referring to Aang when she said that Katara would marry “a powerful bender.”

-- Star Trek: The Next Generation Rewatch: “The Measure of a Man” 55 mins ago on
+- Star Trek The Original Series Rewatch: “The Lights of Zetar” 1 hour ago on